 A useful analogy is to compare a complex musical signal to a winding mountain road.
 Which would be better suited for such a road.... a small, well balanced sports car, or a monster truck?
 Sure, the big truck's massive engine can produce more torque and more horsepower, but does all that power allow it to navigate the mountain road with the same ability as the little sports car?

-Power rating tests are conducted with a stable, non-musical signal, usually from a white noise generator with a constant 8 ohm load.
+Power rating tests do not reflect real world conditions because they are conducted with a stable, non-musical signal, usually from a white noise generator, with the amp fed a constant 8 ohm load.
 This is not music.
 Unlike a white noise signal, music provides a much more complex signal for an amplifier to recreate, presenting a varying, and not a constant, load.
-In short, the wattage ratings of the typical Big Name amplifier tell you nothing about how the amplifier really sounds when it tries to play music.
-While a transistor amplifier may test better, a well designed tube amplifier will SOUND better.
+In short, the wattage ratings of the typical Big Name amplifier tell you nothing about how the amplifier really sounds when it provides gain to a musical signal.
+While a transistor amplifier may test better, a well designed tube amplifier will inevitably SOUND better.

 We like to think of our diminutive amplifier as the audio version of a sports car, well suited to faithfully reproduce even the most demanding musical passages.

 Does the Amp One have enough power for my needs?